 No, a budget is not required, and you should not submit one.
-These awards pay at a fixed rate of \$5,000 per full-time month, \$3,750 for three-quarters time, or \$2,500 for half time.
-However, you must clearly state in your application how many months of support you are requesting, and whether you plan to work full time, part time, or in combination during the period of performance.
+These awards pay at a fixed rate of \$5,000 per month (full-time equivalent).
+However, you must clearly state in your application how many months of support you are requesting, and whether you plan to work full time, part time (which must be at least 50% of your usual load), or in combination during the period of performance.
 Your period of performance must be continuous.
 If you choose to work part time on your project, your regular teaching and administrative load must be reduced accordingly.
+You may not take on course overloads or work overtime.
 More details about the period of performance and work plan appear in B2.
 Summary of Funding in the NOFO.